Complaints and compliments

 If you make a complaint:

-- it will be treated seriously and investigated promptly
+- it will be treated seriously and actioned promptly

 - we will consider human rights as part of the handling of your complaint

 - we will provide reasonable assistance to you

 - we will handle your complaint in a way that is culturally appropriate and responsive to any special needs you may have

 - in most instances, we will attempt to resolve your complaint within the local area

 - we will deal with your complaint according to the seriousness, frequency and consequences of the complaint

 - confidentiality will be observed as far as possible